Three Republicans call for DeWine’s impeachment - The Tribune

 An impeachment website lists Rep. Nino Vitale, a Republican from Urbana and a frequent critic of DeWine and the mask mandate, and Rep. Paul Zeltwanger, a Republican from Mason in southwestern Ohio, as the only other backers of the movement.

 Vitale has embraced a number of conspiracy theories around the pandemic and has opposed the medical community by telling his constituents to not get tested for the virus.
-In May, he attacked Dr. Amy Acton, who is Jewish, invoking the anti-Semitic slur of calling her a “globalist.”
+In May, he attacked Dr. Amy Acton, who is Jewish, invoking the term “globalist,” which many interpreted as an anti-Semitic slur.

 Acton eventually resigned from her position as Ohio director of health after a number of Republicans began efforts to limit the powers of her office and armed protesters began showing up at her home in the Columbus suburbs.